— MY RESPONSIBILITIES

 Donny is a member of a social justice group that fights for educational equity.
 He mostly helps coordinate communication with members and also attends and helps facilitate demonstrations.

-The different members of the group use different apps to communicate and haven’t gotten together on the same page.
 Since there are so many places to post information, Donny spends a lot of time going back and forth between conversations with his team and posting information on upcoming demonstrations to various social platforms.

 Donny is very tech savvy.
 He uses Slack, Twitter, Facebook and Signal as his main apps to post and receive information.